2015 Tour Dates Released! See below.

 Launch Site: Drakes Bay Oyster Co.

-July: See the excitement of the Leopard Shark and Bat Ray Breeding and Spawning and young harbor seal pups exploring the shallow waters.
+Open July to February: See the excitement of the Leopard Shark and Bat Ray Breeding and Spawning and young harbor seal pups exploring the shallow waters.

 Surrounded by golden hillsides, we will glide through the water as pelicans float overhead and come to rest.
 As we align with the rhythm of nature that surrounds us, we will paddle carefully amongst the wildlife that call the estero home, quietly waiting for the tip of a bat ray fin to rise gently above the water as it travels to its muddy feeding grounds.